fictional-tribble-2/ABI/README.md

 *Required stage: forecasting closed*

-When forecasting is closed you can need to call method `createCustomCrowdsale`.
+When forecasting is closed you need to call method `createCustomCrowdsale`.
+This step is required in order to finalise forecasting and reward wings community.

 ```js
 await dao.createCustomCrowdsale({ from: account })